-Given a rooted and ordered tree $T$ with $n$ nodes, the balanced-parenthesis (BP) of $T$ (denoted by $\BP(T)$)~\cite{DBLP:journals/siamcomp/MunroR01} is a bit array defined as follows.
+\textbf{Balanced-parenthesis of trees. } Given a rooted and ordered tree $T$ with $n$ nodes, the balanced-parenthesis (BP) of $T$ (denoted by $\BP(T)$)~\cite{DBLP:journals/siamcomp/MunroR01} is a bit array defined as follows.
 We perform a preorder traversal of $T$.
 We then add a $0$ to $\BP(T)$ when we first visit a node and add a $1$ to $\BP(T)$ after visiting all nodes in the subtree of the node.
 Since we add single $0$ and $1$ to $\BP(T)$ per each node in $T$, the size of $\BP{}(T)$ is $2n$.
-For any node $i$ in $T$, we define $f(i, T)$ and $s(i, T)$ as the positions of the $0$ and $1$ in $\BP{}(T)$ which are added when the node $i$ is visited, respectively.
+For any node $i$ in $T$, we define $f(i, T)$ and $s(i, T)$ as the positions of the $0$ and $1$ in $\BP(T)$ that are added when node $i$ is visited during the traversal.
 When $T$ is clear from the context, we write $f(i)$ (resp. $s(i)$) to denote $f(i, T)$ (resp. $s(i, T)$).
 If $T$ is a 2d-min heap, $f(i, T) = \select{}_{0}(i+1, BP(T))$ by the definition of 2d-min heap.